 Florida state parks have a lot of great cabins, but these CCC-built ones made out of palm-tree trunks, have to be among the most picturesque.
 The cabins are set back in the woods, separate from each other and away from the road.

-The five cabins were closed for refurbishing through much of 2015, so the cabins are probably more available now (in early 2016) than usual.
-(It’s well worth booking them in advance.)
+The five cabins were closed for refurbishing through much of 2015.
+It’s well worth booking them in advance.

 We loved the big stone wood-burning fireplace and were surprised how large our cabin felt.
 The cabin is described as three rooms: There’s a complete, small kitchen and adjoining small room with table and chairs and a modern bathroom.
 All this is located in what feels like an addition to the original cabin, which is one big room furnished with two double beds, a futon and a heavy wooden dining rooms table and six chairs plus the fireplace.
 It’s cozy but there is not a lot of natural light.
 Cabins have heat and air conditioning.